skalenetwork/transaction-manager/README.md

 [![Discord](https://img.shields.io/discord/534485763354787851.svg)](https://discord.gg/vvUtWJB)

-Microservice used to manage transactions sending from the SKALE Node to the Ethereum network.
+Microservice used to manage sending transactions from the SKALE Node to the Ethereum network.

 ## API

 ### sign_and_send

-Takes transacation hash, sings and sends it, returns transaction hash.
+Takes transacation hash, signs and sends it, returns transaction hash.

 -   URL: `/sign-and-send`
 -   Method: `POST`